EnterpriseDB/barman/doc/manual/16-installation.en.md

 supported PostgreSQL version and on each supported Linux distribution.

 Also, **every version is back compatible** with previous ones.
-Thefore, upgrading Barman normally requires a simple update of packages using `yum update` or `apt update`.
+Therefore, upgrading Barman normally requires a simple update of packages using `yum update` or `apt update`.

 There have been, however, the following exceptions in our development